 Did you turn 62 this year?
 If so, you can choose to apply for Social Security benefits.

 Did you turn 59½ this year?
-If so, you may take IRA distributions without a 10% penalty.
+If so, you may take IRA distributions without a 10% early withdrawal tax penalty.

 Did you turn 55 this year?
-If so, you may be allowed to take distributions from your 401(k) account without penalty, provided you no longer work for that employer.
+If so, you may be allowed to take distributions from your 401(k) without penalty, provided you “separate from service” from your employer (i.e., no longer work at that job).

 Did you turn 50 this year?
-If so, you can make “catch-up” contributions to IRAs (and certain qualified retirement plans).1,5
+If so, you can make “catch-up” contributions to IRAs (and certain other qualified retirement plans).1,5,6

 The end of the year is a key time to review your financial “health” and well-being.
 If you feel you need to address any of the items above, please feel free to email me or give me a call.

 Kim Gaxiola, CFP®